 • Pipe and cable detector

 • Vacuum cleaner

 Removing old carpet and preparing your floor for new carpet

-Before you start fitting your new carpet you’ll need to prepare your sub-floor.
-The sub-floor is just the foundation underneath the floor.
-If the sub-floor isn’t prepared properly, it will affect the way that your carpet lies and potentially run the overall finish.
+The first step to fitting your new carpet is removing your old carpet and preparing your sub-floor.
+The sub-floor is just the foundation underneath the floor, usually, this is concrete or wood.
+If the sub-floor isn’t prepared properly, it will affect the way that your carpet lies and potentially ruin the overall finish.